Third Preference (EB-3)

 Sponsorship Required: No Self-Petition Option Available

 Notably, there is no self-petition category for an EB-3 visa.
 Every EB-3 application requires a sponsorship.
-In order to file a successful petition for an EB-3 visa, an individual international worker will need a job offer from a qualified American employer.
+In order to file a successful petition for a visa, an individual international worker will need a job offer from a qualified American employer.
 That employer must sponsor the petition.
 If you have any questions about the role of the sponsor in the process, our Dallas, TX employment immigration lawyer is available to help.

-Unlike applicants for an EB-1 visa, EB-3 visa applicants require sponsorship from an employer.
+Unlike applicants for an EB-1 visa, EB-3 applicants require sponsorship from an employer.
 In all instances, EB-3 applicants must have both a labor certification and a permanent, full-time job offer to qualify.
 There are three subcategories within the umbrella of EB-3 applicants –– skilled workers, professionals, and unskilled workers.
 They are required to produce different levels of evidence in order to apply for the visa.

 EB-3 Skilled Worker Requirements